rehierl/abstract-properties/16-x-tree-encodings/16-1-enc-parent-refs/1-4-in-post-order.md

 end
 ```

-Note that, since this traversal will visit a node only after all of its
+Note that, since this traversal will visit a node after all of its descendants
-descendants in the unordered document tree (DTU) have been visited, parent
+in the unordered document tree (DTU) have been visited, parent nodes have no
-nodes have in general no id associated once a child is being visited.
-To
+index associated once a child is being visited.
+To circumvent this issue, a
-circumvent this issue, a second pass over all the nodes may be used in
+second pass over all the nodes may be used in order to populate the sequence
-order to fill the sequence of parent references.
+of parent references.

-Note that alternative methods are possible which can be used to circumvent a
+Note that alternative methods are possible, which can be used to circumvent a
 second pass.
 However, all alternatives have in common that they will increase
 the computational complexity compared to LVL, PRE and PRER.